Is a norway spruce difficult to bonsai

 Protect your Norway spruce bonsai from freezing temperatures and strong winds during the winter months.
 Move the bonsai to an unheated but sheltered area, such as a cold frame or unheated garage.
 Mulching the soil around the base of the bonsai can also provide protection from extreme cold.

-See also How to tell what type of bonsai tree i have
+See also How to grow bonsai lemon tree from seeds

 By following these tips, you can ensure the successful care of your Norway spruce bonsai and enjoy the beauty of this unique tree in a miniature form.